19th annual Undergraduate Research Symposium

 They will reopen Spring of 2020

 If you have questions, please check out the FAQ page, or email firstname.lastname@example.org.

-Watch this video of the 2016 Spring Undergraduate Research Symposium:
+Watch this video about the 2019 Undergraduate Research Symposium: